 We tried everything to make it better for him.
 We would keep him separated from the other dogs, but the dominance instinct was just too strong.
 It came to a head on Sunday.
 I cannot let this go until he is injured or worse.
 I had an inquiry from a family that was just perfect, He would be King of the hill.
 He has lots of land, lots of water and older children to play with him.
-He even has neighbors that has two of our dogs to keep him company (they have been fixed), but at the end of the day he would be King.
+He even has neighbors that have two of our dogs to keep him company but at the end of the day, he would be King.

 Note: This was the hardest thing I have ever done.......